Rabattkarte/terraform-azurerm-hashidog/README.md

-# hashicat
+# hashiwoof

-Hashicat: A terraform built application for use in Hashicorp workshops.
+A No Code Module to deploy a VM with a demo app.

-Includes the "Meow World" website. 😻
+Includes the "Woof World" website. 🐶